 “Well there you have it, maybe Ronnie Mitchell and her sister are still alive.” she responded.

 “OK, well you go find out and I’ll check us into a hotel.”

 “You’re a sucker Mulder.” she made a funny face at him and started towards their car that was parked just outside the market.
-Mulder followed behind and took a glance back at the square.
+Mulder followed behind, taking a glance back at the square as he did so.
 Something was here… of that he was sure.

-She screwed up her face and looked into the hall from the table.
+She screwed up her face up, then looked into the hall.
 It was a male voice calling out.
-Was it Phil?
+Was it her husband Phil?
 Despite the faintness. the voice seemed familiar.

 “Sharon.
 Help me.”
 It was louder and clearer this time.